-- 3. In the New View Template dialog box, type a new name for the view template and click ok. - 4.
-Select the new view template as shown in Figure 1-73, and modify the View Properties parameter values as needed.
+- 3. In the New View Template dialog box, type a new name for the view template and click OK. - 4.
+Select the new view template as shown in Figure 1-74, and modify the View Properties parameter values as needed.

 - 5. Click ok to finish. - Not all view types have the same view parameters.
 For example, 3D views have options for Rendering and Perspectives that plans do not have.
-When you apply a view template across view types, only the options that are mutual are updated. - If you want to start a new view template based on an existing view, select Show Views.
-The Names list expands to include all of the related views in the project.
+When you apply a view template across view types, only the options that are mutual are updated. - The only parameter saved to a view template for schedule views is the appearance of the schedule.

 One of the parameters in views is the Detail Level.
 There are three options: Coarse, Medium, and Fine.
 You can modify the table of scales that are related to the levels.
-In the
+In the Manage tab>

-Manage tab>Project Settings panel, expand (Additional Settings) and select Detail Level.
-The View scale-to-detail level correspondence dialog box opens, as shown in Figure 1-74.
+Settings panel, expand (Additional Settings) and select Detail Level.
+The View scale-to-detail level correspondence dialog box opens, as shown in Figure 1-75.